 A prior meta-analysis also found that maintenance treatment with lithium was beneficial for preventing suicide in patients with mood disorders .
 The analysis (seven randomized trials, 1104 patients, duration of treatment 76 to 128 weeks) compared lithium with other compounds (amitriptyline, carbamazepine, lamotrigine, or placebo).
 Suicide occurred in fewer patients treated with lithium than other compounds (2 versus 11 patients; odds ratio 0.3, 95% CI 0.1-0.8).
 In addition, all-cause mortality was also less likely with lithium than other compounds.

-Patients with major depression who manifest suicidal ideation or behavior are frequently treated with antidepressants, based upon low quality evidence that antidepressants may possibly decrease suicides [2,100,101].
-As an example, a retrospective registry study found that a doubling of SSRI prescriptions was associated with a 25 percent reduction in suicides .
+Patients with acute major depression who manifest suicidal ideation or behavior are generally treated with antidepressants; low quality evidence suggests that antidepressants may possibly decrease suicides [2,101,102].
+As an example, a retrospective registry study found that a doubling of selective serotonin reuptake inhibitor (SSRI) prescriptions was associated with a 25 percent reduction in suicides .
 Nevertheless, the data supporting the use of antidepressants appear to be less compelling than the evidence for lithium.
 A meta-analysis of three small randomized trials compared antidepressants (mianserin, nomifensine, or paroxetine) with placebo in 243 patients who were hospitalized after suicide attempts; duration of treatment ranged from 12 weeks to 12 months .
 Repetition of self-harm was comparable for the two groups.
 The issue of antidepressants and warnings about increased suicidal ideation and behavior is discussed separately.
 (See "Effect of antidepressants on suicide risk in adults".)

 Pharmacotherapy for underlying psychiatric disorders in suicidal patients is often nonexistent or inadequate (eg, doses below the therapeutic minimum).
 Psychologic autopsy studies have found that among all patients who commit suicide, only 8 to 17 percent received any psychiatric medications; among depressed suicide victims, only 6 to 14 percent were adequately treated .